-Dutch ovens also offer versatility in their use as an alternative to baking bread and casseroles when you need them.
-In fact, Dutch ovens are so iconic in their cooking methods electric slow cookers were invented to try and emulate the self-basting techniques of a Dutch oven.
+Dutch ovens also offer versatility as an alternative to baking bread and casseroles when you need them.
+Dutch ovens are so iconic in their cooking methods that electric slow cookers were invented to try and emulate the self-basting techniques of a Dutch oven.

 Stockpots have their place and are typically larger and lighter, so they can handle large volumes of liquid.

 Do you need both a Dutch oven and a stockpot?
-I would say if you have the storage room in your kitchen if you are an avid cook why not have both?
-If space is tight the mighty Dutch oven gets my vote every time.
+If you have the storage room in your kitchen, if you are an avid cook, why not have both?
+If space is tight, the mighty Dutch oven gets my vote every time.

 One-Pot Cooking Rocks